Kikadini Villas stands right beside Jambiani Beach, on Zanzibar's south east coast.

 Kikadini Villas: Our full report

 ***After a recent visit here in February 2012 we found the atmosphere and general feel at Kikadini to be a little un-easy.
-We are looking into the situation there and monitoring it, but at present we are not currently advising our travellers to go there as we think that it is not up to the quality and standard which it used to be.
+Since then we have not been able to get in touch with them and believe the lodge to have closed down.
 Please ask us for more information if you're interested in this property***

 Jambiani is a neat, quiet village beachside a long beach on the southeast coast of Zanzibar; it is one of the friendliest villages on the island, and has a scattering of small guest houses and restaurants dotted around it.
 Beside the beach here is a singularly unusual and interesting place to stay: Kikadini Villas.